rameshwaghmare123/airflow/README.md

   SemVer MAJOR and MINOR versions for the packages are independent of the Airflow version.
   For example, `google 4.1.0` and `amazon 3.0.3` providers can happily be installed with `Airflow 2.1.2`.
 If there are limits of cross-dependencies between providers and Airflow packages, they are present in providers as `install_requires` limitations.
-We aim to keep backwards compatibility of providers with all previously released Airflow 2 versions but there will sometimes be breaking changes that might make some, or all providers, have minimum Airflow version specified.
+We aim to keep backward compatibility of providers with all previously released Airflow 2 versions but there will sometimes be breaking changes that might make some, or all providers, have minimum Airflow version specified.
 * **Airflow Helm Chart**: SemVer rules apply to changes in the chart only.
 SemVer MAJOR and MINOR versions for the chart are independent of the Airflow version.
-We aim to keep backwards compatibility of the Helm Chart with all released Airflow 2 versions, but some new features might only work starting from specific Airflow releases.
+We aim to keep backward compatibility of the Helm Chart with all released Airflow 2 versions, but some new features might only work starting from specific Airflow releases.
 We might however limit the Helm Chart to depend on minimal Airflow version.